referencebot/referencebot.github.io/README.md

 **\*Beep\*** _\*boop\*_ I’m `@referencebot`!
 A bot who can build [IATI Reference](http://reference.iatistandard.org) sites 🚀

-Once you’ve completed the setup, you can mention my name in a pull request, and I’ll build a staging site for you.
+Once you’ve completed the setup, you can write "@referencebot build!" in a pull request comment, and I’ll build a staging site for you.

 ## Setup